worbis/apps-sdk/doc/tutorials/media_downloader.md

         }
     }

 A quick note about sprintf.
-This function is part of the Griffin SDK's dependencies and provides full C/C++ sprintf functionality.
+This function is part of the app-sdk's dependencies and provides full C/C++ sprintf functionality.
 Once you've added `update_progress` to `lib/index.js`, add the following inside the `$(document).ready()` function: